 In the North Sea, the phytoplankton is mainly light-limited in winter and nutrient-limited in the water above the thermocline in summer /10/.
-Figure 5-4 shows the phytoplankton colour index (PCI) for the North Sea over the course of the year.
-PCI is a visual estimation directly related to the biomass and abundance of the phytoplankton.
+Figure 5-4 shows the average annual phytoplankton colour index (PCI) for the North Sea over across a thirty year period (1983-2003).
+PCI is a visual proxy directly related to the biomass and abundance of the phytoplankton close to the surface.
 The highest biomass and abundance of phytoplankton is found in the Eastern and Southern parts of the North Sea.
-The TYRA project is in an area with an average biomass and abundance in comparison with the rest of the North Sea, and the phytoplankton community is dominated by dinoflagellates and diatoms /3/.
+The TYRA project is located in an area with an average biomass and abundance comparable to the rest of the North Sea.
+The phytoplankton community is typically dominated by dinoflagellates and diatoms /3/.

 Figure 5-4 Phytoplankton colour index (PCI) for the North Sea.
-Figure redrawn from North Sea Atlas /3/.
+Figure redrawn from North Sea Atlas /3/